glowkeeper/booleanIteration/presentation/iteration.md

 + Loops and iteration
 + Javascript loops
-+ Some examples
-+ Exercise
-+ Useful resources
++ Exercises

 - - -

 # Goals

-1. Introduce iteration and Javascript loops
+1. Introduce iteration and looping
+2. Javascript loops
-2. The **overarching** aim is to encourage you to begin your programming journey by _writing some code_!
+3. The **overarching** aim is to encourage you to begin your programming journey by _writing some code_!

 - - -